OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/Overreliance.md

 1. Regularly monitor and review the LLM outputs.
 Use self-consistency or voting techniques to filter out inconsistent text.
 Comparing multiple model responses for a single prompt can better judge the quality and consistency of output.
 2. Cross-check the LLM output with trusted external sources.
 This additional layer of validation can help ensure the information provided by the model is accurate and reliable.
 3. Enhance the model with fine-tuning or embeddings to improve output quality.
-Generic pre-trained models are more likely to produce inaccurate information compared to tuned models in a partiular domain.
+Generic pre-trained models are more likely to produce inaccurate information compared to tuned models in a particular domain.
 Techniques such as prompt engineering, parameter efficient tuning (PET), full model tuning, and chain of thought prompting can be employed for this purpose.
 4. Implement automatic validation mechanisms that can cross-verify the generated output against known facts or data.
 This can provide an additional layer of security and mitigate the risks associated with hallucinations.
 5. Break down complex tasks into manageable subtasks and assign them to different agents.
 This not only helps in managing complexity, but it also reduces the chances of hallucinations as each agent can be held accountable for a smaller task.
 6. Clearly communicate the risks and limitations associated with using LLMs.
 This includes potential for information inaccuracies, and other risks.
 Effective risk communication can prepare users for potential issues and help them make informed decisions.